soniacweb/SEI-HW-rockpaperscissors/README.md

 I needed to think about a comparison function that would compare the choices of the two players and who was ultimately winning on each turn.
 I needed to think about feeding it the choice the player was making, aswell as the computer choice- and the scenarios ultimately from the combination of choices.

 This meant lots of If statements wrapped in an arrow function.
 I needed to include the values of the options that the player and computer make from 'playMatch'- therefore playerChoice, and computerChoice are wrapped in parenthesis to feed in to the function.
-Everytime the click event logs the choice from playMatch, it's going to be fed into this comparison function.
+Everytime the click event logged the choice from playMatch, it was going to be fed into this comparison function.

-The large text above the images, is also updated with who is winning, or if there is a tie using.
+The summary above the images, was also going to need updating with who is winning, or if there is a tie.
 I did this by first selecting the class: ```const winner = document.querySelector('.winner') ``
 Then adding the below, dependent on the scenario in the If statement:
 ``` winner.textContent = 'It\'s a tie!' ```